- Working with synchronized data

 ---|---|

-User | Select user who will be removed from Active Directory group. |
+Affected user | Select the user who will be removed from the chosen Active Directory group.
+It can be Reporter, Assignee, Current user, or User from CF (for example, a User Picker (multiple users)). |

-Type group name | It is visible if only Group name in Source value is selected.
-Type name of group which exists in Active Directory. |
+Type group name | It is visible only after selecting Group name as the Source value.
+Type in the name of a group which exists in your Active Directory. |

 Steps